-n this chapter, we focus on the major explanations of drug use and/or abuse.
-The questions we explore are: Why would anyone voluntarily consume drugs when they are not medically needed or required?
+Chapter 1 provided an overview of drug use.
+In this Chapter, we focus on the major explanations of drug use and/or abuse.
+The questions we explore are these: Why would anyone voluntarily consume drugs when they are not medically needed or required?
 Why are some people attracted to altering their minds?
 Why are others uneasy and uncomfortable with the euphoric effects of recreational drug use?
 Why do people subject their bodies and minds to the harmful effects of repetitive drug use, eventual addiction, and relapse back into drug use?
 What logical reasons could explain such apparently irrational behavior?